Contemporary Arts Practice MA

 There will also be plenty of opportunities to spark critical artistic discourse and explore cultural contexts by creating work through public encounters.
 Artists are instrumental in rethinking social and physical environments, helping to build cultural infrastructure through critical thinking.
 On the MA you will draw on issues you feel passionate about as a ‘citizen-artist’.

-The MA encompasses the vital relationships between the local and global, with plans for collaborations with partner institutions.
+The MA encourages you to investigate the vital relationships between the local and the global in the contexts of contemporary culture and society.
 Other forms of public engagement include connecting with groups and organisations in Stoke-on-Trent and London through fieldwork and residencies.

 On campus, you will have your own individual studio space, and access to our full range of workshops, enabling you to engage with digital and analogue processes and materials.